 Welcome!
-This page introduces the basics of how SimScale works and how to navigate through the interface.
-We at SimScale aim to become THE hub for all things simulation.
+This page introduces the basics of how the SimScale Workbench functions and how to navigate through the platform interface.
+We at SimScale aim to become the hub for all things simulation.

 The following pages might be of interest to you:

 SimScale Blog: In the SimScale blog we write about the latest trends in the simulation industry, showcase simulation use cases, introduce new features, and much more…

 Webinars & Workshops: In case you want to attend one of our live webinars or workshops, find all past and upcoming events here.

 Case Studies: Many customers worldwide use SimScale as their main simulation tool.
 Find out more about how they use SimScale to streamline their design process.

 Here we’ll focus on explaining the basics about the SimScale Community and Workbench.
 The SimScale Community entails all components in which our large base of users can interact with each other, share their simulation projects and ask questions as well as discuss the future development of the platform and the simulation industry as a whole.
 It’s split into the following components:

 SimScale Community Forum: In case you find yourself stuck or need answers to a simulation-related question, there’s a good chance that you’ll find the answer in the SimScale Forum.

 Public Projects Library: We at SimScale believe that simulation should be accessible to everybody.
 In order to achieve that goal, SimScale offers a free unlimited Community Plan to every new user.
 Any simulation project that is created as part of the community plan will be publicly available and may be listed in the Public Projects Library.
 You can copy any of the thousands of public simulation projects and use them as templates for your own simulation application.
 In order to simulate privately and for access to more advanced features, check our Plans & Pricing page or contact support.